Our Exciting Curriculum

 through whole school topics.

-We operate a two-year rolling programme of topics with some topics in Year A and some in Year B. Our school’s Christian values are interwoven into each topic.
+We operate a two-year rolling programme of topics with some topics in Year A and some in Year B. This enables year groups and teachers to work together on a similar theme.
+Our school’s Christian values are interwoven into each topic.
 Every term, each class also have a "Big Question" to ponder on.